-We are committed to the delivery of high quality care for our patients and treating all we serve with compassion and kindness.
-This includes providing safe, effective, efficient, compassionate, satisfying and culturally competent healthcare to all our patients.
-We treat patients with warmth, respect, and dignity and provide care that is both necessary and appropriate.
+Our mission is to provide high quality, cost-effective healthcare to all of our patients.
+To that end, we are committed to the delivery of safe, effective, efficient, compassionate and satisfying patient care.
+We treat all patients with warmth, respect, and dignity and provide care that is both necessary and appropriate.
 HCA Healthcare has a comprehensive program to promote the quality objectives of the organization.
 In promoting a high quality of care, HCA Healthcare facilities are focused on the attentiveness and dedication of service to patients; the utilization of evolving technology to ensure quality and patient safety and to create an overall culture that makes patient safety paramount; a comprehensive and effective approach to handling the issues of credentialing and privileging of members of the medical staff; and the creation of effective peer review mechanisms within the medical staff.
-As a general principle, HCA Healthcare strives for excellence for all caregivers within its facilities, including the entire facility team.
+As a general principle, HCA Healthcare aspires to a standard of excellence for all caregivers within its facilities, including the entire facility team, which is committed to the delivery of safe, effective, efficient, compassionate and satisfying care and services.

 There are increasingly numerous measures that relate in some way to the quality of patient care.
-These include, for example, the Conditions of Participation of the Centers for Medicare and Medicaid Services (CMS), the standards and surveys of The Joint Commission, and the consensus measures of the National Quality Forum.
+These include, for example, the Conditions of Participation of the Centers for Medicare and Medicaid Services (CMS), the standards and surveys of The Joint Commission, the consensus measures of the National Quality Forum, and the principles of the Leapfrog Group for Patient Safety.
 HCA Healthcare is attentive to all of these standards and seeks to establish systems that reflect the best practices required or implied by these various standard-setting efforts.

 This commitment to quality of care and patient safety is an obligation of every HCA Healthcare colleague.
-Accordingly, it is a fundamental principle of being part of HCA Healthcare that each person dedicates themself to achieving the goals described here.
+Accordingly, it is a fundamental principle of being part of HCA Healthcare that each person dedicates himself or herself to achieving the goals described here.
 In addition, in any circumstance where an HCA Healthcare colleague has a question about whether the quality or patient safety commitments set forth herein are being fully met, that individual is obligated to raise this concern through appropriate channels until it is satisfactorily addressed and resolved.
 Such channels include those established at the facility, and if necessary, beyond the facility, including the HCA Healthcare Ethics Line.
-In addition to the facility and HCA Healthcare colleagues are provided resources and guidance as to how to solicit intervention or review by external quality partners including The Joint Commission, state survey agencies or state quality improvement organizations.
+In addition to the facility and HCA Healthcare channels, HCA Healthcare colleagues are provided resources and guidance as to how to solicit intervention or review by external quality partners including The Joint Commission, state survey agencies or state quality improvement organizations.